Tutorial Gateway

 Number: It can be a decimal or a numerical expression

-• If the number argument is a positive or negative number, JS truncate function will return the truncated value.
+• If the number argument is positive or negative, the trunc function will return the truncated value.

-• If it is not a number, the trunc function will return NaN.
+• If it is not a number, the trunc function will return NaN; if it is Null, it will return Zero.

-The JavaScript Truncate Function removes the decimal values and returns the integer value.
-In this Truncate example, We are going to find the truncated values of different data types using trunc() and display the output
+The truncate Function removes the decimal values and returns the integer value.
+In this example, we will find the truncated values of different data types using trunc() and display the output.

-• First, we used the trunc Function on the Positive Decimal values.
+• First, we used JavaScript truncate function on the Positive Decimal values.

-• Next two statements, We used the JavaScript trunc Function on the negative Decimal values.
+• Next two statements, We used the JavaScript trunc Function on the negative Decimal numbers.

-• Next, we tried trunc Function on the string value.
-It will return NaN (Not a Number) as output
+• Next, we tried on the string text.
+It will return NaN (Not a Number) as output.

-• Last, we tried JS truncate Math function on Null value and it returns Zero
+• Last, we tried the JS trunc math method on Null value, which returns Zero.

 <!DOCTYPE html>